singhritesh85/AWS-to-Azure-Connection-using-Site2Site-and-transitgateway/README.md

 Customer gateway: Existing (Select Customer gateway created earlier) Routing options: Static
 Leave rest of the configuration as default

+After Creation of AWS VPN Connection (site-to-site), check a Transit Gateway Attachment for VPN will be created automatically.
 ```
 10. Download the configuration file from AWS Console of Site-to-Site VPN
 ```